MOxUnit/MOcov/README.md

 ### Contributions
-- Thanks to Scott Lowe for his contributions.
+- Thanks to Scott Lowe and Anderson Bravalheri for their contributions.

 ### License